django-cms/django-cms-mgmt/tech-committee/about.md

 Specifically, it handles [Requests for Comments (RfCs)](https://github.com/django-cms/django-cms/discussions), i.e. feature and change requests and influences the [Technical Roadmap](https://www.django-cms.org/en/roadmap/).

+The Tech Committee [meets biweekly](/tech-committee/weekly-tech-committee-meeting.md) and the [meeting protocol](/tech-committee/tasks-and-decisions-log.md) is available publicly.

 ## Team

 The the Technical Committee (TC) includes key developers from companies and others in the django CMS development community - developers who work with django CMS, as well as core developers of django CMS - in order to help ensure that all perspectives are represented in important decisions about the software and the project.